daintree2016/avyona_website/README.md

 # Avyona - Single Product eCommerce Website

-Welcome to **Avyona**, a single-product eCommerce website built**.
+Welcome to **Avyona**, a single-product eCommerce website built.
 This repository serves as the collaborative base for our team to develop, enhance, and complete the website.

 ---